daevlin/Zero2Auto_homework/README.md

 It creates a RemoteThread in the suspended svchost.exe process at address 00101DC0 in my case, where it will continue execution in the spawned child process

-In the spawned svchost it once again uses CRC32 hashing to resolve API calls from wininet.dll
+In the spawned svchost.exe process it once again uses CRC32 hashing to resolve API calls from wininet.dll

 ```
 InternetOpenA